 WHO also recommends childhood dosages that use antiviral prophylaxis to prevent the virus from transmitting to the child from the mother.

 Hepatitis B is a severe condition and requires immediate medical help.

-Contact the Chennai Liver Foundation to get yourself, or anybody known to you, treated for Hepatitis B and protect yourself with the best-in-class liver transplant hospital in chennai.
+Contact the Chennai Liver Foundation to get yourself, or anybody known to you, treated for Hepatitis B and protect yourself with the best-in-class liver transplant hospital.